 Attackers who gain access to your mailboxes can exfiltrate mail by configuring a mailbox to automatically forward email.
 Disable this capability by creating a mail flow rule in the Exchange admin center.

 Train and warn your users of phishing attacks

 Every organization should establish and maintain a a strong culture of security awareness, including training users to identify phishing attacks.
 Keep users aware by routinely communicating current examples of Office 365 phishing emails.

 Watch the watcher

 Microsoft provides an extensive list of security best practices for Office 365 and configuring security for it is a complex task.
-To make this easier, DigitalStakeout offers security analytics that enable a simple view into the security events in Office 365.
+To make this easier, DigitalStakeout offers security threat intelligence that enable a simple view into the security events in Office 365.

 With the Microsoft Cloud App Security Monitor, you will have immediate and normalized access to Microsoft Azure, Office 365, Defender ATP, SharePoint and Exchange audit logs (real-time and historical) without the need for a SIEM.
 With CAS Monitor, you will be able to rapidly investigate, detect and alarm on high risk events in Office 365 that require immediate action to mitigate threats to your Office 365 environment.

-Request a Free Trial of DigitalStakeout Scout with Microsoft Cloud App Security Monitor.
+Request a See Demo of DigitalStakeout Scout with Microsoft Cloud App Security Monitor.